 This 3rd Pick-up installment is on flat braid pattern-switching with bicolor loops.
-It includes instructions for some nice flat braid bicolor patterns – regular bicolor patterns, shown further down, as well as ‘real pick-up’ patterns, shown immediately below.
+However it also includes instructions for some great “regular” flat braid bicolor patterns that don’t require pickup moves – jump to them further down page.
 Plus, I finally have some concrete, sure-fire (I hope!) tips on how to get flat braids to come out “fully flat” instead of the “3/4-flat” result that is so common – especially with 5-loop braids.

 Previous info not covered here can be learned in these tutorials: Start Here (5 loops), and Continue Here (7 loops) teach how to make square and flat loop braids, and Bicolor Loop Magic shows how to set up and braid with bicolor loops.
 See Pick-up 101 and Rock Your Square Braid for pick-up patterning terms and techniques.